50 Interesting & Fun Facts About Kentucky State to Discover

 Tea and sandwiches are a Kentucky tradition for relaxing spring and summer days.
 However, no sandwich would be complete without benedictine spread.

-Traffic lights were invented by a Kentuckian
+Three-way traffic lights were invented by a Kentuckian

-Anyone who has ever been on the road is very familiar with traffic lights.
-However, did you know that this life-saving technology was invented by a Kentuckian?
+Anyone who has ever been on the road is very familiar with traffic lights featuring red, amber, and green.
+However, did you know that the amber signal was invented by a Kentuckian?
+Garrett Morgan, born in Paris, Kentucky, invented the first version of the modern three-way traffic light in 1923 after seeing an accident.

-Post-It notes were invented in Kentucky
+Post-It Notes were once only made in Kentucky

-Post-It notes are a staple item in offices around the world.
+Post-It Notes are a staple item in offices around the world.
 You can thank Kentucky for these little notepads.

 Scary Facts About Kentucky

-Waverly Hills Sanatorium was opened for tuberculosis
+Waverly Hills Sanatorium in Kentucky was opened for tuberculosis

 Tuberculosis may be practically unheard of now, but it was once a global problem that lasted decades.
-It was a highly contagious illness easily spread from coughing and sneezing.
+It was a highly contagious illness that easily spread from coughing and sneezing.

 Since it was so easy to infect others, tuberculosis patients needed their own hospitals.
 In Kentucky, the Waverly Hills Sanatorium was constructed to serve that purpose.
 It opened in 1926 and remained in operation for tuberculosis patients until 1961.

-Sleepy Hollow Road is haunted
+Sleepy Hollow Road in Oldham County, KY, is thought to be haunted

 If you're looking for scary or fun facts of Kentucky, here's one you'll love.
 Sleepy Hollow Road in Oldham County is considered a paranormal hotspot.